starsite/FileMaker-Swift/README.md

 - - -

 ### Overview
-This walkthrough will show you how to check status for an existing token, how to refresh expired tokens, and to make sure you're passing active tokens in your requests, where possible.
+This `Read Me` will show you how to check status for an existing token, how to refresh expired tokens, and to make sure you're passing active tokens in your requests, where possible.
 Fetching a new session token for every request is lazy.
 Don't be that guy. 🙃

 The example below includes a basic find request.
 Refer to the `DataAPI.swift` class (above) to see a full list of functions and how to call them.
  - - -